Franktorio/franktorio-xsouls-lab/README.md

 - [ ] Document external API in a .md
 - [ ] Document research & scanner API in a .md
 - [ ] Document commands in .md
-- [ ] Add commands to analyse and view scanner data
+- [ ] Add commands to analyze and view scanner data

 ### Current Task
 **Document commands in .md**